Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: CASE STUDY

-\section{Case study}
+\section{CASE STUDY}

 In the following, we present results from a series of numerical experiments designed to evaluate the performance of our proposed methodology under varying operating conditions.
-We begin by outlining the experimental setup, which systematically explores the influence of four key elements: network complexity, load variability, training set size, and measurement configuration.
+We begin by outlining the experimental setup, which defines the test cases implemented, the time-series load profiles used and the selected low observability measurement configurations.
 This is followed by breaking down each of the estimators proposed in Section~\ref{sec:methodology} and comparing them against relevant benchmarks, detailing the metrics used.
 In the final part of the section, we discuss the observed results in depth, highlighting how each factor impacts performance and illustrating the consistency and benefits of the robust formulation across all scenarios.

-\subsection{Setup}

-The effectiveness of the methodology presented in Section~\ref{sec:methodology} is highly sensitive to the nature of the measurement functions $h$, that is, how variations in the available measurements $z^a_t$ relate into changes in the true underlying state $x_t$.
-This mapping governs the quality of both the nearest-neighbor estimation capabilities and the benefits of increasing robustness for the state estimation.
-In this case study, we systematically analyze the key factors that influence this relationship: \begin{enumerate}[label=\Roman*.] \item the degree of complexity of the underlying system, \item the variability of the operating conditions, \item the size of the training dataset, and \item the configuration of the measurement set. \end{enumerate} By isolating and varying each of these elements, we aim to understand their impact on estimation accuracy and the relative performance of the proposed data-driven methods.
-In the following, we discuss the effect of each element.
+\subsection{SETUP}